 Second, there is the pre-market session that starts between 07:30 ET to 09:25 ET.
 This is a trading session that comes shortly before the main market opens.
 (Robinhood offers premarket orders between 09:00 to 09:30 ET and after-hours until 6PM).

-Since the main market are usually closed during this period, most brokers use an Electronic Communications Network (ECN) or an Electronic Stock Exchange.
+Since the main markets are usually closed during this period, most brokers use an Electronic Communications Network (ECN) or an Electronic Stock Exchange.

 Why extended hours matters